Tom Aspinall Opens Up About Brain Damage & His Future In the UFC

 TL;DR

-• Tom Aspinall became the undisputed UFC Heavyweight Champion after Jon Jones unexpectedly retired, raising questions about whether Jones strategically avoided the matchup
+• Tom Aspinall becomes the undisputed UFC Heavyweight Champion after Jon Jones' retirement announcement

 Key Moments